NVIDIA/cccl/README.md

 - Any header file contained in a `detail/` directory or sub-directory thereof
 - The header files implicitly included by any header part of the public API

-In general, we strive not to break anything in the public API unless such changes benefits our users with better performance, easier-to-understand APIs, and/or more consistent APIs.
+In general, the goal is to avoid breaking anything in the public API.
+Such changes are made only if they offer users better performance, easier-to-understand APIs, and/or more consistent APIs.

 Any breaking change to the public API will require bumping CCCL's major version number.
 In keeping with [CUDA Minor Version Compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/#minor-version-compatibility),